LEONA CHIN’S BIOGRAPHY

 When I wanted to get my international racing license, I had a lot of difficulties.
 It was not easy to get it because I needed to meet the criteria to upgrade my license.
 It is expensive to participate in each competition and it takes time to find money to compete.
 In Malaysia, if you want to upgrade to the international level of the license, you must participate in at least 6 races in one year.
 It’s really expensive to run six races a year and find enough money to run the whole year.
 Fortunately, there is a sponsor to handle half of the cost.
 I needed 2 years to upgrade from one level to the next level, as it was not enough to be upgraded in one year.
 It’s really sad, because I did not have enough money, and I faced many obstacles.
-When I finally got my international racing license, I participated in the Renault Clio Cup China Series in China, Thailand, Korea.
+When I finally got my international racing license, I participated in the Renault Clio Cup China Series in China, Thailand, and South Korea.
 I only had enough budget for the race.
 Because of the limited resources, it is very difficult to race.
 Every time other people collide with me, it was at my own cost because the price of the repairs is very large.
 So every time I ran the race, I am very careful to avoid being hit.
 The boys will bully me when I race.
 Because they know that I have a money limitation.
 They know that if they hit my car, I can’t continue my race.
 It’s quite disappointing.
 They don’t want to lose to a woman.

 Finally, I ranked runner-up in the overall championship.
 Throughout the year we went to China (Shanghai, Guangdong, Zhuhai), Thailand, and South Korea for the competition.
 After the Clio Cup China Series, I didn’t have enough money to run for the second year.
 So, I rest for a year.
 At the end of the year, someone invited me to the pre-season race of the Mini Cup Asia Challenge at Zhuhai.
 There were racing drivers from Japan, Hong Kong, China, and Thailand.
 I ranked third in that race.